delate1999/Circular_Buffer/README.md

 # Circular_Buffer
-Circular Buffer example built with Cmake, tested using Google Test framework and Ctest.
+Simple circular buffer module.
+Built with Cmake, tested using Google Test framework, with help of Ctest.